Instructor Test A

 D. The vehicle in the pursuit often saw the deployment, and would try to dodge the Spikes, dangerous for all in traffic.

-A. Yes, group of chiefs, expressed concerns at an IACP conference, FBI report, and other law enforcement agencies started critiquing the incidents with spikes.
+B. Yes, group of chiefs, expressed concerns at an IACP conference, FBI report, and other law enforcement agency started critiquing the incidents with spikes.

-B. Use a good quality spike system, that is heavey duty, and robust cord.
+B. Use a good quality spike system, that is heavy duty, and robust cord.

-C. Slide on the road surface, and do not elivate the cord for a covert deployment, that does not snags the bumper of a car.
+D. Slide on the road surface, and do not elevate the cord for a covert deployment, that does not snags the bumper of a car.

 A. When deployed the Frame slides open, and momentum smoothly extends the system across the roadway in an extended fashion.